 - Monitor young people and refer to external services if and when required;

 - Network and form good connections with families and community;

-- Plan and delivery appropriate community engagement activities.
+- Plan and deliver appropriate community engagement activities.

-- Qualifications in health care, youth work, community work, counselling, leadership, or a related discipline.
+- Qualifications in health care, youth work, community work, counseling, leadership, or a related discipline.

 - Knowledge and understanding of the theory underpinning evidence-based interventions and clinical practice as well as demonstrated excellence in the practical application of such, in the areas of youth mental health and alcohol and drug use.